Mountain Medicine 12 CPD credits

 Thermal injury – hypothermia, frostbite, cold water immersion

 Acute mountain sickness – prevention and treatment

 We estimate that this programme is valid for approximately 12 CPD credits.

 Medic course manual – what’s covered?

-The last course was held at the Grasmere Independent Hostel in the Lake District.
+Both 2016 courses will be held at the Grasmere Independent Hostel in the Lake District.
 Arrive Friday night.
 Tuition begins Saturday.
 Accommodation is included for 2 nights.
 Meals are served starting with breakfast.

 Grasmere Independent Hostel – “Knocks most other Lakeland hostels into a cocked hat”.
 The Guardian

 Finally we’ve found a very high standard 4-star hostel with a 5-star Trip Adviser rating that has first-class facilities within easy reach of the “south” and nestled at the foot of the hills near Grasmere in the beautiful Lake District.
 There are fast London trains to Windermere and easy bus connections to Grasmere for those using public transportation.
 We have exclusive use of this 24 bed facility with a dedicated conference room, en-suite bathrooms, a lounge with awesome views, laundry facilities, drying room and a sauna!
 It’s centrally heated with free flowing hot water for showers (no coin meters in this posh pad!).
 Free wifi is available and linen/bedding is provided.
 Best of all it’s 400 yards to a classic real ale Lakeland pub.
 See lovely photos of the hostel here or visit the hostel website.